Teresa S. Foulger, Ed.D.

 Dr. Foulger is co-editor and author of Championing Technology Infusion in Teacher Preparation: A Framework for Supporting Future Educators.

-Teresa S. Foulger is an Associate Professor of Educational Technology and Program Coordinator for Educational Studies (BAE) in the Mary Lou Fulton Teachers College at Arizona State University (ASU).
+Teresa S. Foulger is a Professor of Educational Technology in the Mary Lou Fulton Teachers College at Arizona State University (ASU).
 She has expertise in leading educational transformation and seeks to advance how educators use technology for teaching and learning.
 Her research interests include technology integration, technology infusion in teacher preparation, professional development, and organizational change.

 Dr. Foulger led an effort with Drs.
 K. J. Graziano, D. Schmidt-Crawford, and D. A. Slykhuis to conduct research that resulted in the Teacher Educator Technology Competencies (TETCs).
 The development of the TETCs involved contributions from leaders in the Society of Technology in Teacher Education (SITE), International Society of Technology and Education (ISTE), American Association of Colleges of Teacher Education (AACTE), the National Technology Leadership Coalition, and the U.S. Department of Education to advance the new paradigm of a program-deep and program-wide approach to addressing technology in preparation programs in the United States.
 The TETC research team was awarded the 2021 Edward C. Pomeroy Award for Outstanding Contributions to Teacher Education from the American Association of Colleges of Teacher Education (AACTE) for "for the development and promotion of outstanding practices in educator preparation at the collegiate, state, or national level; distinguished service to the educator preparation community; and exceptional contributions to AACTE."